sahanaasaravanan/sahanaasaravanan.github.io/_posts/2022-07-27-Creating-Github-Pages-with-Jekyll-and-Ruby-Gems.md

 ## Documentation Plan

 ### Audience
-This tutorial is for all users who wants to create GitHub pages with Jekyll site for a portfolio, website or a blog.
+This tutorial is for all users who want to create GitHub pages with Jekyll site for a portfolio, website or a blog.

 ### Benefits
 This tutorial provides a step-by-step approach on how to create a portfolio, blog or a non-commercial website on GitHub pages using a static website generator called Jekyll.